RISE with SAP · Case Study

 Document Everything in Writing

-Throughout any SAP renewal, keep detailed records of all communications, promises, and calculations.
-Get verbal commitments in writing.
+Keep detailed records of all communications, promises, and calculations.
 SAP account personnel change, deal desks rotate, and promotional offers expire.
-A comprehensive paper trail protects you from misunderstandings and gives you ammunition if disputes arise during the contract term.
-In this engagement, the documented correspondence trail was instrumental in resolving the digital access dispute in the retailer’s favour.
+A comprehensive paper trail protects you from misunderstandings and gives you ammunition if disputes arise.

 Frequently Asked Questions

-SAP digital access refers to the licensing model that governs how external systems — e-commerce platforms, EDI connections, IoT devices, portals — interact with your S/4HANA system.
-Every document created by these external systems (purchase orders, invoices, shipping confirmations) can count as a “digital access document” requiring a licence.
-The risk arises because most organisations significantly underestimate their document volumes, and SAP’s audit teams use this gap to assert large back-charges during renewal negotiations.
-For a detailed guide, see our SAP Digital Access Advisory Service.
+SAP digital access refers to the licensing model that governs how external systems (e-commerce platforms, EDI connections, IoT devices, portals) interact with your S/4HANA system.
+Every document created by these external systems can count as a "digital access document" requiring a licence.
+The risk arises because most organisations significantly underestimate their document volumes, and SAP's audit teams use this gap to assert large back-charges during renewal negotiations.

 Absolutely.
-SAP’s initial renewal quotes routinely include significant padding — 15–30% above what they will ultimately accept.
-The key is arriving at the negotiation with data: actual usage vs contracted entitlements, benchmarking data from comparable deals, and a credible alternative if SAP won’t meet your targets.
-Organisations that negotiate proactively typically achieve 15–25% reductions from SAP’s initial renewal ask.
+SAP's initial renewal quotes routinely include significant padding, 15 to 30% above what they will ultimately accept.
+The key is arriving at the negotiation with data: actual usage vs contracted entitlements, benchmarking data from comparable deals, and a credible alternative if SAP will not meet your targets.
+Organisations that negotiate proactively typically achieve 15 to 25% reductions from SAP's initial renewal ask.

 It is possible but complex.
-Moving S/4HANA from SAP’s managed cloud to an independent hyperscaler or back on-premise requires planning, partner support, and typically 6–12 months of effort depending on complexity.
-The important thing is not whether you actually execute the move — it’s whether SAP believes you might.
+Moving S/4HANA from SAP's managed cloud to an independent hyperscaler or back on-premise requires planning, partner support, and typically 6 to 12 months of effort.
+The important thing is not whether you actually execute the move.
+It is whether SAP believes you might.
 A costed, documented contingency plan gives you credible leverage that changes the renewal dynamic.
-See our guide on SAP Private Cloud vs DIY on Hyperscaler.

 Facing a RISE with SAP Renewal?

-Whether you’re approaching your first RISE renewal or renegotiating an existing contract, don’t go it alone.
-Redress Compliance provides independent, vendor-neutral advice to protect your budget and secure terms that fit your business.
+Whether you are approaching your first RISE renewal or renegotiating an existing contract, Redress Compliance provides independent, vendor-neutral advice to protect your budget and secure terms that fit your business.

 FF